Piano-Walrus/termCalc-app/README.md

 ###### Terminal Commands
 The list below outlines all currently-supported terminal commands that are intended for use by end-users:
- - help: displays basic commands, essentially this list until the "themes" command
+ - help: displays basic commands (essentially just this list up until the "themes" command)
  - help \[command]: prints information about a specific command
  - set \[button code] \[color hex]: sets a color in the current theme (for a list of button codes, run "help set")
  - get \[button code]: prints a color in the current theme